chattcp/docs/src/custom-protocol-decoder.md

 # Custom Protocol Decoder

-Note: This feature is not yet supported in the current APP and is only available on the web version.
-It is currently in Beta, and its functionality may be unstable.
+This document applies to the web version and APP of ChatTCP, as well as TCP and UDP.

 ## Overview